RutexOrg/DiscordFileStorage/README.md

 - Upload.
 - Download.
 - Delete.
 - Modify - **but be aware** - each time you modify a file, the whole file being uploaded again.
-So it good only for small or static files.
+So it good only for small and static files.
 - Manage folders

 Empty folders and newly created files without content will be deleted between restarts, since they cached only in memory.